AVIONS

 building airframes for Fox and Eurofox).

-(for several countries) was Delfin jet trainer (first flown April 1959; more
+several countries) was Delfin jet trainer (first flown April

-selection as standard jet trainer of all Warsaw Pact countries except Poland;
+as standard jet trainer of all Warsaw Pact countries except

-L-39 as part of training system, comprising also special simulator, ejection
+Poland; L-39 as part of training system, comprising also

 ATECVOS